Activity time: 15 minutes

 Conclude by saying, in your own words:

 In our Unitarian Universalist congregation, all people are welcome, no matter what they look like on the outside.
-Just like these books, you have to look under the cover of a person to find out what he or she is really like on the inside.
+Just like these books, you have to look under the cover of a person to find out what they are really like on the inside.

 If time allows, choose a story of reasonable length and read it to the group.